openkruise/kruise/README.md

 Today, Kruise offers three workload controllers:

-- [Advanced StatefulSet](./docs/concepts/astatefulset/README.md): An enhanced version of default [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) with extra functionalities such as `inplace-update`.
+- [Advanced StatefulSet](./docs/concepts/astatefulset/README.md): An enhanced version of default [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) with extra functionalities such as `inplace-update`, `pasue` and `MaxUnavailable`.

 - [BroadcastJob](./docs/concepts/broadcastJob/README.md): A job that runs Pods to completion across all the nodes in the cluster.

-- [SidecarSet](./docs/concepts/sidecarSet/README.md): A controller that injects sidecar containers into the Pod spec based on selectors.
+- [SidecarSet](./docs/concepts/sidecarSet/README.md): A controller that injects sidecar containers into the Pod spec based on selectors and also is able to upgrade the sidecar containers.

 Please see [documents](./docs/README.md) for more technical information.